Special counsel charges 13 Russians with interfering in 2016 election

 In one instance, the defendants used social media to ask a person in the U.S. to build a cage on a flatbed truck and asked another person to wear a costume portraying Clinton in a prison uniform.
 The defendants paid the people in the U.S. for the requests, the indictment said.

+At one point in September 2017, the indictment says, the defendants and co-conspirators tried to destroy evidence to cover their tracks.

+One of them wrote to a family member, saying, "We had a slight crisis here at work: the FBI busted our activity (not a joke).
+So, I got preoccupied with covering tracks together with the colleagues."

-In addition, starting in June 2016, the "defendants and their co-conspirators organized and coordinated political rallies in the United States," the indictment says.
-The defendants hid the fact that they were based in Russia by "pretending" to be U.S. grassroots activists who were "unable to meet or participate in person."
+Starting in June 2016, the "defendants and their co-conspirators organized and coordinated political rallies in the United States," the indictment says.
+The defendants hid the fact that they were based in Russia by "pretending" to be U.S. grass-roots activists who were "unable to meet or participate in person."

 Then, in July 2016, the defendants used a Facebook group called "Being Patriotic," a Twitter account with the handle "@March_for_Trump," to organize a series of coordinated rallies in Florida, the indictment alleged.